 - The nurse will also want to undertake a memory assessment which takes about 30 minutes.

 - Once this assessment is complete you will be offered an appointment to see a specialist doctor at the PEH who will discuss the test results with you and aim to explain the probable cause of your memory problem.
 They may make a diagnosis and prescribe some medication to help your memory.

 - If you receive a diagnosis of dementia you will have the opportunity to discuss with the doctor what this means and the implications it may have for you in the future.
 We usually try to include your family member in these discussions so that they can offer you support and ask any questions they may have.

 - Your GP will be provided with all the information from the Memory Clinic and if you are prescribed medication it will eventually be added to your normal prescription which you collect from the GP practice.

-- If you need ongoing support or advice you may be allocated to a member of the OACMHT or a Social worker.
+- If you require ongoing support or advice you may be allocated to a member of the OACMHT or a Social worker.
 The key worker will be able to advise you on issues around benefits, support networks or about planning ahead for the future.

 More information on the support groups is available by ringing 725241 ext: 3515